Nokkxz/nokkxz.github.io/index.md

 ## About Me
 I'm an underguaduate student at Southern University of Science and Technology, majoring in Robotics Engineering.
-I'm broadly interested in robotic control, planning, and perception by applying control theory, optimization methods and learning algorithms.
+I'm broadly interested in control, planning, and perception of robot(s) by applying control theory, optimization methods and learning algorithms.
 With well-designed algorithms and hardware, I believe the advantages of robots will be maximized and the ability for robots to solve complex problems will far outpace what humans can imagine.

 ## Education
 <strong style="font-size:1.2em">Southern University of Science and Technology</strong><br>